04 Sep Modern Myths: Cursed Bloodlines (Hereditary & What Remains of Edith Finch)

 When Annie attends grief counselling sessions we learn the extent of her family’s troubled history.
 Her mother was diagnosed with dissociative identity disorder when she was young.
 Annie never truly saw her as a mother figure due to the stress she put her and her brother under during their formative years.
 That same brother who was a paranoid schizophrenic eventually took his own life citing as a reason in his note that his mother kept trying to “put people into him.”
 And much like a family curse, these illnesses are present in the next generation too.
 Annie has manic episodes after Charlie’s death, and this is clearly not the first time as evidenced by Peter’s childhood recollection where Annie tried to set him, Charlie and herself alight while ‘sleepwalking'(Peter believes she was fully conscious during this episode however which explains the distrust between them).
 Her husband also writes an email toward the latter half of the film which indicates that Annie has had manic episodes in the past and he feels she might be in the middle of another one now.

 The Finches however turn to Norse mythology.
 The mythic tales are irrevocably intertwined with that of the Finches.
-Edith Senior’s own father, who drowned at sea with the house, was called Odin after all and there is a myriad of notes on the wall of the library which Edith Senior has placed there which attempt to map out the connections between the two.
-She mentions ‘forbannelse’ which is Swedish for curse/spell and ‘Valhöll’ which is old Norse for Valhalla a sort of righteous heaven known as the hall of slain warriors, who reside there blissfully under the leadership of the god Odin.
+Edith Senior’s own father, who drowned at sea with the original house, was called Odin after all.
+There is also a myriad of notes on the wall of the library which Edith Senior has placed there which attempt to map out the connections between the two.
+She mentions ‘forbannelse’ which translates as curse/spell and ‘Valhöll‘ which is old Norse for Valhalla a sort of righteous heaven known as the hall of slain warriors, who reside there blissfully under the leadership of the god Odin.